REPERTOIRES AND PERFORMANCE

 Course Description

-Between the 12th and the 14th centuries the city of Paris became one of the most emblematic and awe-inspiring places in the Medieval West.
-The great thinkers and teachers of the time gathered around its university, merchants and their trade strengthened an ever-growing economy, and the new Cathedral of Notre Dame and the university of Paris became centers of outstanding intellectual and artistic development.
+Between the 12th and the 14th centuries the city of Paris became the center of culture of the Medieval West.
+The great thinkers and teachers of the time gathered around its university, merchants and their trade strengthened an ever-growing economy, and the new Cathedral of Notre Dame and the University of Paris became centers of outstanding intellectual and artistic development.
 Monophonic songs and instrumental music accompanied the growth of the city.
 Clerical songs in Latin were intoned to express religious and intellectual thoughts and to accompany sacred dances within churches and schools, Parisian trouvère chansons were heard in palaces and manors, the miracles of the Virgin Mary were now chanted in French, rondeaux and virelais were danced all over the streets, and estampies were played on string and wind instruments.

 This course explores five different Parisian monophonic repertoires and reconstructs their performance conventions.
 This is conducted through the study of their composers and sources, poetic-music features and particularities, music notation, and social and performative contexts.
 Medieval data that makes reference to Parisian music performance conventions is also studied and combined with modern musicological studies of the subject.